ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/calc.rst

     Give the vertex level of the calculation.
 Cannot be used in conjunction with a **METHODS** block.

+**CONSTRUCTNATORBS**
+    Calculates the 1 electron reduced density matrix (1-RDM) as a FCIMC calculation progresses.
+At the end of the iterations, this matrix is diagonalised to get linear combinations of the HF orbitals which approximate the natural orbitals.
+The occupation numbers (e-values) of these are printed in the OUTPUT file.

 **METHOD** [Method option(s)]
     Specify the method for a graph theory calculation.
 See Method